SeifEldinMohamed/Telda-Task/README.md

 • **UI Tests** <br />
 The project also includes extensive UI test cases for the Home Screen using Jetpack Compose Testing.
-These tests validate various UI elements and interactions such as:

-• Display of popular movie items, including titles and posters.

-• Visibility of favorite icons for favorite movies.

-• Proper handling of different UI states like loading, error, and empty states.

-• Search functionality and input handling in the search bar.

 By covering both unit and UI testing, we aim to provide a reliable user experience and maintain the app's quality over time.

-# Future Enhancements 🚀
-• Implement pagination for popular movie lists and search results. <br />
-• Implement dark mode for a better user experience.

 # Screen Shots 🖼
 <p align="top">